-eTendering - Study providing an operational concept for a European Cancer Digital Centre.
+100 eTendering - Study providing an operational concept for a European Cancer Digital.
+Centre

-- c) improve health literacy of patients by providing adequate, reliable, and timely information on their diagnosis and treatment to achieve their disease understanding and active involvement in the treatment; improve health literacy in palliative care; - d) improve health literacy education of health professionals: - a. raising awareness of the impact low health literacy can have on people at risk of cancer and cancer patients; - b. providing healthcare professionals with health-literacy-friendly communication techniques to support their interactions with cancer patients.
+- a) improve health literacy of citizens, of patients of all ages, as well as of healthcare professionals; - b) improve health literacy of citizens on cancer prevention and provide them access to adequate and reliable health information in order to empower them to make informed decisions supporting healthy lifestyles and improving health for all citizens of all ages; - c) improve health literacy of patients by providing adequate, reliable, and timely information on their diagnosis and treatment to achieve their disease understanding and active involvement in the treatment; improve health literacy in palliative care; - d) improve health literacy education of health professionals: - a. raising awareness of the impact low health literacy can have on people at risk of cancer and cancer patients; - b. providing healthcare professionals with health-literacy-friendly communication techniques to support their interactions with cancer patients.